UTSA-ICS/sid-server/doc/source/extensions/websso.rst

     Remote IDs are globally unique.
 Two identity providers cannot be associated with the same remote ID.
-Once authenticated with the external identity provider, keystone will determine which identity provider and mapping to use based on the protocol and the value returned from the `remote_id_attribute` key.
+Once authenticated with the external identity provider, sidserver will determine which identity provider and mapping to use based on the protocol and the value returned from the `remote_id_attribute` key.